sasanarakkha/study-tools/Anki_Decks/DHP_Learing/DHP_learning.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double click on the downloaded file SBS Anumodana.apkg and it will appear in your Anki.
+- Double-click on the downloaded file SBS Anumodana.apkg, and it will appear in your Anki.